 As the nation's first Franciscan university, St. Bonaventure affirms the unique dignity of every person and invites everyone into a community of acceptance and understanding.
 All are welcome here.

 University Ministries is the focal point for forging these loving bonds of belonging, and for extending this sense of community beyond our campus borders.
 We strive to share God's unconditional love, particularly with marginalized populations — the needy, ignored and excluded.

 We're located in the McGinley-Carney Center for Franciscan Ministry (pictured), located in the center of campus.
 Opened in 2017, the center houses offices, an interdenominational prayer tower, a great room for student gatherings, and kitchen facilities.

 We are committed to transforming the lives of our students inside and outside of the classroom, inspiring in them a lifelong commitment to service and citizenship.

 Our liturgical life, centered around Sunday Eucharist, invites all members of the Bonaventure community to join in various liturgical ministries and many prayer opportunities.

-A donation of $15 is suggested for each Mass card requested.
-You may choose from a selection of cards and make the donation online.
-We will send you a confirmation with the date that the Mass will be offered, and if you desire, we will inform people in the university community.
+You may choose from a selection of cards and make your donation online.
+(Card #1 is the Mass card for deceased; Cards # 2 and 3 are Mass cards for the living).
+We will send you a confirmation with the date that the Mass will be offered, and, if you desire, we will inform people in the university community.